HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring HAProxy networking

-HAProxy is deployed as a `LoadBalancer` service to handle incoming traffic and perform SSL offloading for HCL DX.
-The Helm chart lets you configure HAProxy and its services for flexible deployments, including support for custom `Ingress Controllers`.
+HAProxy is deployed with a `LoadBalancer` service to handle incoming traffic and perform SSL offloading for HCL DX.
+The Helm chart lets you configure HAProxy and its services for flexible deployments, including support for custom Ingress Controllers.

 |Parameter|Description| Type | Default value|
 |---------|-----------|-------------|------|